Choose your cookie preferences

 Can you get your car out of an impound without insurance?

-Nope, you can’t legally get your car out of an impound without insurance.
-You can’t retrieve your car unless you can prove it has valid insurance for at least 30 days before it can be released from impoundment - and because your standard annual insurance probably won’t cover it, you need other insurance.
+Nope, you can't legally get your car out of an impound without insurance.
+You'll need to prove it has valid insurance for at least 30 days before it can be released from impoundment - and because your standard annual insurance probably won't cover it, you need other insurance.

 The reason for the 30-day policy requirement is straightforward yet critical: it ensures that vehicles are not immediately impounded again for lacking proper insurance once they leave the lot.